gigascience/gigadb-website/docs/INSTALL.md

 ## Shared folder

-There is a folder `/vagrant` in the VM created Vagrant which is shared with a directory on your computer which is hosting the Vagrant-VM.
+There is a folder `/vagrant` in the VM created Vagrant which is shared with the directory that contains the local gigadb-website Github repository on your computer which is hosting the Vagrant-VM.
+If you change the code in your gigadb-website repository, this means that the code is also changed in `/vagrant` on your guest VM.
+Use [http://127.0.0.1:9170] in your web browser to check how your code may have affect the behvaiour of GigaDB.

 ## Shutting down the VM